Monica and Friends: Related animations

+Live-actions

 In 2019, in cooperation with Paris Filmes, Globo Filmes and Paramount Pictures, Mauricio de Sousa Produções released in Brazilian cinemas the movie Turma da Mônica: Laços, on June 27, being directed by Daniel Rezende.
 The movie was based on the best-selling eponymous graphic novel, written and drawn by siblings Victor Cafaggi and Lu Cafaggi.
 This was the first Monica and Friends live-action movie in which the main characters are played by real-life children, since the previous live-action movies were presented in the form of theater performances using adults in articulated mascots costumes.

 The plot of the movie revolves around the relationship of the friends.
 When Jimmy Five's dog, Fluffy, is abruptly abducted, the children must unite and eventually overcome their differences while facing new adventures on the way so they can bring their loyal friend back home.

 The movie presents Giulia Benite as Monica, Kevin Vechiatto as Jimmy Five, Laura Rauseo as Maggy and Gabriel Moreira as Smudge.
 It has been overly praised by Brazilian critics, who praises the balance between cartoonish situations with human conflicts.
 The movie represented one of the highest Brazilian box office of 2019.

+In 2021, Turma da Mônica: Lições was released in Brazilian cinemas on December 30.
+It is the sequel to Turma da Mônica: Laços, and based on the graphic novel of the same name written and drawn by siblings Victor Cafaggi and Lu Cafaggi.
+The film features Monica, Jimmy Five, Maggy and Smudge forget to do their homework and run away from school (6th or 7th year of elementary school).
+But not everything goes as expected, and Mônica is transferred to another school, triggering the group's separation.
+The decision was made by the parents of the four friends, who think that they are spending too much time together and that this could harm them in their responsibilities.
+From this rupture, they are forced to find new friends and face their own fears and insecurities.
+The group will then have to face the consequences of their decisions, mature and discover the real value and meaning of the word friendship.

+MSP formed a partnership with Globoplay (Globo's streaming service) produced the live-action series inspired by Monica and Friends characters and being the sequel to the films Turma da Mônica: Laços and Turma da Mônica: Lições, titled Turma da Mônica – A Série, which premiered on July 21, 2022, which contains 8 episodes.

+On November 27, 2023, it was renewed for a second season.

+A spin-off of the franchise presented by Franklin and Milena, accompanied by the dog Blu.
+The series began filming on July 6, 2022 until it concluded in September.
+On February 15, 2024, Max (formerly HBO Max) announced that the series would debut on February 27 for its platform and also on the Discovery Kids channel.